orakaro/rainbowstream/README.md

 ## Rainbow Stream
 Terminal-based Twitter Client with Streaming API support.
+Realtime tweetstream, compose, search ... and much more fun directly from terminal.
 Only supports Python 2.7 or later.

 This package build on the top of [Python Twitter Tool](http://mike.verdone.ca/twitter/) and [Twitter Streaming API](https://dev.twitter.com/docs/api/streaming) and inspired by [EarthQuake](https://github.com/jugyo/earthquake)